The Wade Roads

 |

-to Inverness (Dunkeld-Dalnacardoch) |
+(Dunkeld-Dalnacardoch) |

-was built between 1727 and 1730.
-Wade decided on Dunkeld
+This was built between 1727 and 1730.
+Wade decided

-Telford's Finest Highland Bridge, Perth & Kinross
+R Ford, Dunkeld: Telford's Finest Highland Bridge, Perth

-Libraries, 2004).
+& Kinross Libraries, 2004).

-location for a bridge - see Visit
+as the location for a bridge - see Visit

 Dunkeld website.